Diagnosing and Treating Obstructive Sleep Apnea (OSA)

 What to Expect

-How OSA Is Diagnosed
+How Obstructive Sleep Apnea Is Diagnosed

-How OSA Is Treated
+How Obstructive Sleep Apnea Is Treated

 Continuous Positive Airway Pressure (CPAP): CPAP is a machine that gently blows air into your airway to keep it open while you sleep.
 You wear a mask that either fits into your nostrils, over your nose and/or over your mouth.
-Because CPAP works so well, it's often the first treatment your health-care provider will have you try.
+Because CPAP works so well, it's often the first treatment your healthcare provider will have you try.
 It should be used every night for the best treatment.